 - 2.4 Wildlife of Kakadu National Park

 - 2.5 Wildlife along Arnhem Highway and Marry River

 - 3 The journey back

-Australian Wildlife road trip – Adelaide to Alice Springs
+Classic Australian road trip – Adelaide to Alice Springs

 Adelaide to Darwin is an iconic Australian road trip, so we decided to follow the convention and start our trip in Adelaide.
 Because of its position on the coast, Adelaide is the perfect base for exploring South Australia wildlife attractions.